ethanlim05/CW/README.md

 - Added fullscreen functionality with enterFullscreen() and exitFullscreen() methods.
 - Modified showGame() to automatically enter fullscreen when starting the game.
 - Added ESC key handling to exit fullscreen mode.
+- Removed unused imports, constants, and methods to eliminate warnings.
+- Improved error handling with more robust logging.

 ## GameView.java
 - Increased cell size from 100 to 150 pixels for better visibility.